rizinorg/rizin/doc/flirt.md

 FLIRT
 =====

-At the  moment of  writing r2  supports  loading  and finding  FLIRT patterns, those files can be generated with the FLIRT tools from IDA.
+At the  moment of  writing Rizin  supports  loading  and finding  FLIRT patterns, those files can be generated with the FLIRT tools from IDA.
-R2 doesn't  yet supports creating  those files.
+Rizin doesn't  yet supports creating  those files.
 But it supports its own signature format  which can be used  to generate signatures  and find them.

-This document will focus on FLIRT, not the native r2 'Zignatures'.
+This document will focus on FLIRT, not the native Rizin 'Zignatures'.

 You need the flair tools/ida utilities.
 Those tools are closed source and privative, so you should not distribute them.
 It is probable that